 Criminal Fines, Tickets, Hot Checks

 Bankruptcy does not affect Criminal Fines, Restitution, Tickets or Criminal Hot Checks.
 You must comply with whatever the criminal justice system requires you to do.
 Filing Bankruptcy will not stop any of the Criminal Court’s orders.
-As Arkansas Bankruptcy attorneys, we understand that the Bankruptcy Exemption rules are very important to anyone considering filing for Bankruptcy protection.
+As Little Rock, Arkansas Bankruptcy attorneys, we understand that the Bankruptcy Exemption rules are very important to anyone considering filing for Bankruptcy protection.